Table of Contents

 Getting Started

-1. Create a New WinUI3
+1. Create a new WinUI project

-If you don't already have a WinUI 3 project, create one in Visual Studio.
+If you don't already have a WinUI project, create one in Visual Studio.

-2. Install NuGet Package
+2. Install the NuGet package

 Install WinUI.TableView NuGet package to your app with your preferred method.
 Here is the one using NuGet Package Manager: